JZDesign/Books_RayWenderlich/README.md

 ## Notes

+This is primarily an example for a few people I know learning Kotlin.
+Some of the things done in the project are not the best choice but are done as an illustration of what _can_ be done.

-To make it easier to read I added a few `typealias`'s delineated by underscores (a non-typical naming convention) and a bunch of constants that don't NEED to be there.
+I added a few `typealias`'s delineated by underscores (a non-typical naming convention) and a bunch of constants and extended functions that don't NEED to be there.
 It looks nicer though.